alemart/antibot-guardian/README.md

 ## Using with other software

-Anti-Bot Guardian can be used with any PHP software.
+Anti-Bot Guardian can be used with any PHP-based software.
 While originally designed for FluxBB, the only file that is FluxBB-specific is *addons/antibot.php*.
 This file installs hooks on the registration page.
 Those hooks call the underlying system, which is platform-agnostic.
 Therefore, it's easy to port it to other software.